mum0n/model_size/docs/size_structured_model_snowcrab.md

 ```

-The above are mean estimates and to compute the posterior samples of these effects removed is simple but requires returning to the internal representation of these values (log odds ratios and *logit* probabilities) in INLA.
+The above are mean estimates.
+To compute the posterior samples of these effects removed is simple but requires returning to the internal representation of these values (log odds ratios and *logit* probabilities) in INLA.
 These are extracted and saved in the next step.

 ```{r post-stratification-size-bias-samples}